RajvardhanReddyN/MIT_Manipal_CSE_Labs_2018-2022/README.md

 ## 4th Semester :

 ### Design and Analysis of Algorithms Lab (DAA):
-programming Concepts of Algorithms in 'C' language .
+Programming Concepts of Algorithms in 'C' language .

 ### Database Systems Lab (DBS):
 Programming in SQL using Oracle Database (Version: Orcale 11G XE).